FavourAdekola/Possibilities-hack-Voyagers/README.md

 LinkedIn Voyage is a personalized learning path generator for LinkedIn users with specific career goals and target companies.
 Unlike static learning journeys, Voyage dynamically builds a graph-based roadmap of skills and courses based on the user’s existing resume and the real skill requirements of their desired role.

 ## Problem Statement
 Job seekers have diverse and specific career goals, but LinkedIn Learning currently offers only static, one-size-fits-all learning paths.
 These predefined paths don't account for a user's existing skills, target companies, or the actual requirements of their desired roles.
+Ultimately, it does a poor job of pushing users the resources to go out and achieve their goals.

 ## Solution